dinatamas/adaptor-signatures/readme.md

 transmit their own keys or the hash they produced does not match the nonce public key they provided then the well-meaning signers can simply abort the signature attempt and no harm was done.
-In the last step however if a single signer withholds their signature while receiving everyone else's then they will be the only one who know the signature.
+In the last step however if a single signer withholds their signature while receiving everyone else's then they will be the only one who know the common (valid) signature.
 This must be taken into consideration when using the protocol.

 ### Adaptor Signatures